 Division 1 — Provisions for Petroleum and Energy Legislation Amendment Act 2010

-1. Term used: amending Act

-In this Division —

-amending Act means the Petroleum and Energy Legislation Amendment Act 2010.

-2. Section 31 (permit renewals)

-(1) This clause has effect despite the deletion of section 31(6) by section 86 of the amending Act.

-(2) Section 31(6) as in force immediately before the commencement of section 86 of the amending Act continues to apply in respect of the first application after that commencement for the renewal of a permit that was granted before that commencement.

-3. Section 70 (conditions of pipeline licence)

-A renewal of a pipeline licence that was in force under section 70 immediately before section 70(3) was deleted by section 122 of the amending Act continues, subject to Part III as amended by the amending Act, to be subject to any conditions referred to in section 70(3) to which the renewed licence was subject immediately before the deletion.

 4. Section 118 (release of information)

 (1) This section has effect despite the deletion of section 118 by section 149 of the amending Act.

 (2) Section 118 as in force immediately before it was deleted continues to apply in respect of information given to the Minister before the commencement of section 149 of the amending Act.